metacpan/metacpan-cpan-extracted/distros/D/Devel-Cover-Report-Codecovbash/README.md

 # SUPPORT

-Bugs may be submitted at [https://github.com/houseabsolute/Devel-Cover-Report-Codecovbash/issues](https://github.com/houseabsolute/Devel-Cover-Report-Codecovbash/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.

 # SOURCE

-The source code repository for Devel-Cover-Report-Codecovbash can be found at [https://github.com/houseabsolute/Devel-Cover-Report-Codecovbash](https://github.com/houseabsolute/Devel-Cover-Report-Codecovbash).
+The source code repository for Devel-Cover-Report-Codecovbash can be found at [https://github.com/perlpunk/Devel-Cover-Report-Codecovbash](https://github.com/perlpunk/Devel-Cover-Report-Codecovbash).

 # AUTHOR

+Tina Müller <tinita@cpan.org>

+# CONTRIBUTORS

-Dave Rolsky <autarch@urth.org>
+- Dave Rolsky <autarch@urth.org>
+- Tina Müller <cpan2@tinita.de>

 # COPYRIGHT AND LICENSE

-This software is Copyright (c) 2019 by Pine Mizune.
+This software is Copyright (c) 2019 - 2021 by Pine Mizune.

 This is free software, licensed under: